 How to load a Drum Map (Pitch Names) in Studio One

-Step 1Extract the drum map file, which comes with the plugins zip-file, to any temporary location on your hard drive.
-You can also directly download the drum map file of our plugin HERE.
+You can also directly download the drum map file of our plugin for Studio One HERE.
 Unzip it to a location of your choice.
 The following step is slightly different on each Windows and Mac system.

 Please note that this drum map file only works with Studio One.
 Other DAWs like Cubase and Reaper have their own drum map file format.
-You can find instructions for these DAWs within the help section of this website as well.
+You can find drum maps and instructions for these DAWs within the help section of this website as well.

 Confirm with OK to close the window.